Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

 ## Learning the Essentials of CentOS Enterprise Linux 7 Administration <a name="essentials"></a>

+*You may find that there are things that you may not know that may or may not be mentioned here.
+That's okay because every hurdle is just a learning experience.
+I will have more courses to help you better understand CentOS Enterprise Linux 7, this course is just the Essential crash course.*

 * ### Installing CentOS Enterprise Linux 7 Overview <a name="install-centos"></a> <a name="overview"></a>

   * As we make our way through this portion of the repository you will be doing the following: